HR Operations

 Information about unemployment benefits

 The Washington State Employment Security Department (ESD) is responsible for administering unemployment benefits which partially replace regular wages when you are out of work.
-Benefits are normally not available if you decide to quit (resign) or if you are terminated for gross misconduct.
+Benefits are normally not available if you are terminated for gross misconduct.

 Qualifying criteria for WA State unemployment

-Under WA state law individuals are eligible for benefits if they:
+Under WA state law, you are eligible for benefits if you:

 • Have worked for at least 680 hours in WA during the “base year” (the first four of the last five completed calendar quarters) in a position included in WA’s unemployment program.

-• Have worked in WA sometime in the last 18 months.
+• Have worked in WA sometime in the last 18 months (unless you were in the military or worked for the federal government).

 • Have been laid off or fired (unless for gross misconduct).